A Warning to Homeowners:

 So why do concrete contractors add water?
 Quite simply, it makes it easier to move around.
 (You’d be surprised how many contractors don’t know how much this practice damages concrete!)
 A standard 3000 psi mixture should never exceed a 4-inch slump, but a 4-inch slump is very hard to move around once it comes off the truck.
 So, the contractor adds 15-25 gallons of water to loosen it up.
 It makes his job easier, to be sure.
 But it destroys the structure of the concrete, creating large pores and air pockets that get trapped just beneath the surface.
 When the concrete sets, these air bubbles become the places that fill with water and brine.
 When they freeze, the surface pops off (this is called “spalling” in the concrete world).

-CreteDefender works on sound, properly placed concrete.
-It will not make good concrete out of bad.
+CreteDefender products work on sound, properly placed concrete.
+They will not make good concrete out of bad.
 Our experience has been that residential concrete is almost always done incorrectly.
 If your concrete is a few years old, and still looks good, consider yourself lucky.
-CreteDefender will keep it looking great.
+CreteDefender products will keep it looking great.
 If it is new, or you are planning a new pour, please read the article “How to Order Concrete” posted on this site.
 You may want to read it anyway, since it has some good information on the mistakes most concrete contractors make when pouring driveways and sidewalks.